sibotian96/TransFusion/README.md

 }
 ```

+## Acknowledgment
+Project structure borrowed from [HumanMAC](https://github.com/LinghaoChan/HumanMAC).
+We would like to thank the authors for making their code publicly available.

 ## License
-The software in this repository is freely available for free non-commercial use (see [license](https://github.com/sibotian96/TransFusion/LICENSE) for further details).
+The software in this repository is freely available for free non-commercial use (see [license](https://github.com/sibotian96/TransFusion/blob/main/LICENSE) for further details).